Campbell-Shiller Regressions: Future S&P Price Changes Regressed on Ratios of Prices to Long-Run Moving Averages of Past Earnings

 And here is the updated (with monthly data):

 This is a major, major, empirical win for Campbell and Shiller.
 This is why only fools say today that movements in market-wide price-earnings ratios are best interpreted as shifts in rational expectations of future earnings and dividend growth.
-Instead, they are best interpreted as do to fads and fashions in how much people are willing to nerve themselves to pay for a dollar of earnings today--or, if you prefer and are willing to ignore all the survey and psychological evidence, massive shifts in the curvature of the representative investor's von Neumann-Morgenstern utility function.
+Instead, they are best interpreted as due to "fads and fashions" in how much people are willing to nerve themselves to pay for a dollar of earnings today--or, if you prefer and are willing to ignore all the survey and psychological evidence, massive shifts in the curvature and intertemporal slope of the representative investor's von Neumann-Morgenstern utility function.